run-llama/llama_index/README.md

 ## 🚀 Overview

 #### Context
-- GPT-3 is a phenomenonal piece of technology that can not only generate but also reason
+- GPT-3 is a phenomenonal piece of technology for knowledge generation and reasoning.
-- A big limitation of GPT-3 is context size.
-The most sophisticated model, Davinci, has a combined input+completion limit of 4096 tokens.
-Large, but not infinite.
+- A big limitation of GPT-3 is context size (e.g. Davinci's limit is 4096 tokens.
+Large, but not infinite).
-- As a result, the ability to feed "knowledge" to GPT-3 is restricted to this limited prompt size and model weights.
+- The ability to feed "knowledge" to GPT-3 is restricted to this limited prompt size and model weights.

-But what if GPT-3 can have access to potentially a much larger database of knowledge that it can query in an efficient manner, for use in question-answering tasks, without retraining/finetuning?
+- **Thought**: What if GPT-3 can have access to potentially a much larger database of knowledge without retraining/finetuning?

+#### Solution
 That's where the **GPT Tree Index** comes in.
 Instead of relying on world knowledge encoded in the model weights, the GPT Tree Index does the following:
 - Uses a pre-trained GPT-3 model primarily for *reasoning*/*summarization* instead of prior knowledge
 - Takes as input a large corpus of text data, uses GPT-3 to build an index over it
 - Also use GPT-3 to reason over the index that it created in order to answer a query